 A self serving bias is a tendency in behavioral finance to attribute good outcomes to our skill and bad outcomes to sheer luck.
-Put another way, we chose how to attribute the cause of an outcome based on what is in our own best interest.
-Certainly, most of us can think of things that we’ve done recently and determined that when everything is going according to plan, it’s clearly due to skill.
-Then, when things don’t go according to plan, clearly I’ve just had bad luck.
+Put another way, we choose how to attribute the cause of an outcome based on what makes us look best.
+Certainly, most of us can think of things that we’ve done and determined that when everything is going according to plan, it’s clearly due to our skill.
+Then, when things don’t go according to plan, clearly we’ve just had bad luck.

-You’ll recall, if you think back to one of the previous behavioral finance biases, that one of our buckets was self-deception.
-A self-deception bias.
-What we’re exploring now are some more of those self-deception biases.
-So one is, obviously, overconfidence.
-The key thing to remember is biases limit our learning or our ability to learn.
+You’ll recall, if you think back to one of the previous behavioral finance biases, that one of our buckets was self-deception bias.
+The self serving bias, an error of overconfidence and misattribution of causes, is in that bucket.
+The key thing to remember is that biases limit our learning or our ability to learn.

 Learn more in CFI’s Behavioral Finance Course.

-This is a dangerous limit to our learning because in practice it could.
-There could be a whole host of reasons why we’ve had an unexpected success or an unexpected failure.
-How do we actually try and mitigate this bias, this limit to our learning?
-One of the ways that you can do it is actually by recording and recognizing what actually happened in the past and documenting the reasoning behind your decisions and the outcomes that came as a result of that decisions.
+This is a dangerous limit to our learning because in practice it can lead to bad investment decisions and repeating such bad choices.
+There can be a whole host of reasons why we’ve had a particular success or failure in the financial markets.
+How can we avoid the self serving bias, this limit to our learning?
+One of the most effective ways is by actually recording and recognizing what actually happened, documenting the reasoning behind your decisions and the outcomes that followed.

 Additional useful resources include: